davidask/StateViewController/README.md

 Multiple other callbacks are available for determining when a child view controller is appearing or disappearing.
 Please reference the documentation or the [Example](/Example).

 ### Providing transitions between child view controllers

 Child view controllers of `StateViewController` conforming to the [`StateViewControllerTransitioning`](Sources/StateViewController/StateViewControllerTransitioning.swift) protocol can individually control their own transition.
-The available methods provide funtionality for:
+The available methods provide functionality for:

 - Specifying duration and delayed start of an animated transition
 - Preparing the view controller for presentation